 Step 3: Drain the acid

-Carefully lower the battery to pour out the acid from each of the cells into a plastic container.
+Carefully lower the battery to pour the acid from each cell into a plastic container.
 Be sure to lower it away from your body to minimize chances of acid accidents

 Step 4.
 Prepare the Epsom solution

-Replace the caps and give the battery a light shake to make sure the solution is evenly distributed.
+Replace the caps and give the battery a light shake to distribute the solution evenly.

 Step 5.
 Charge the battery